|Title:||Assistant Football Coach -- Defensive Coordinator / Defensive Backs|

 Defensive lineman Rishard Davis earned second-team All-South Region honors in 2006 and defensive back Jamaal Jemison was the first Huntingdon defensive player to earn All-South Region recognition in 2005.
 Jemison was also named to the preseason Division III team by Lindy's annual preseason magazine in 2006.

-In 2013, the Hawks' first season as a member of the USA South Athletic Conference, two defensive players earned All-Conference recognition.
+In their first two seasons in the USA South, the Hawks have one Defensive Player of the Year (Brownell) and six defensive All-Conference selections.
 In their lone season in the St. Louis Intercollegiate Athletic Conference in 2008, the Hawks had six defensive players earn all-conference accolades, including three first-team members.

 Before joining the staff at Huntingdon, Hicks spent one season as the linebackers coach at the University of West Alabama.
 Prior to his time at UWA, Hicks was a graduate assistant at Jacksonville State University.